compphil2mmae/compphil2mmae.github.io/content/en/event/181205_W_Buch-Meyer/index.md

 ---
-title: 'Zukunftsethik'
+title: 'Zukunftsethik (Ethics of the future)'
-subtitle: 'Ein *author-meets-students*-Workshop zum Buch *Was schulden wir künftigen Generationen?
-Herausforderung Zukunftsethik* (Reclam 2018) von Kirsten Meyer (HU Berlin)'
+subtitle: 'An *author-meets-students* workshop on the book *Was schulden wir künftigen Generationen?
+The Challenge of Future Ethics* (Reclam 2018) by Kirsten Meyer (HU Berlin)'
 event: CompPhil²MMAE Student Workshop
 event_url:

-location: 'Department für Philosophie (Geb.
+location: 'Department of Philosophy (Geb.
 09.20, 4.
 OG), R. 511'
 address:
   street: Douglasstr.
 24
   city: Karlsruhe
   postcode: '76133'

-summary: 'Ein *author-meets-students*-Workshop zum Buch *Was schulden wir künftigen Generationen?
-Herausforderung Zukunftsethik* (Reclam 2018) von Kirsten Meyer (HU Berlin)'
+summary: 'An *author-meets-students* workshop on the book *Was schulden wir künftigen Generationen?
+The Challenge of Future Ethics* (Reclam 2018) by Kirsten Meyer (HU Berlin)'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.